-Leicester nurse wrongfully sacked after nearly 300 sick days, tribunal rules
+Nurse wrongfully sacked after nearly 300 sick days, tribunal rules

 A representative told the tribunal the nurse withdrew from taking all of her medication in October 2019 and they claimed this led to further long-term absence.

-However, Judge Ahmed said it was "quite clear" the attendance warnings and eventual dismissal stemmed from disability-related absences.
+However, the judge said it was "quite clear" the attendance warnings and eventual dismissal stemmed from disability-related absences.

 He said Ms McKenzie's condition was "optimistic" at the time of her sacking, adding the long-term absences were "unlikely to be repeated".